 Hoodoo and voodoo are often used interchangeably thanks to modern media.
 Both have a rich history and heavy cultural influence in Haiti and in the southern U.S., primarily Louisiana.

-Both have their roots in West Africa, but there is a very distinct line between the two.
+Both have their roots in West Africa, but there is a distinct line between the two.
 Hoodoo is a spiritual and magickal system.
 Voodoo (Vodou or Vodoun) is a religion.

 Most practitioners of hoodoo are actually of Protestant faith.
 After the forced conversion of slaves into the United States, many held onto their spiritual practices but utilized the Christian Bible and Psalms as part of their workings.